Sammy Babitzin

 In 1967, he married Riitta Kilpala, and their son, Mikael, was born three months after the wedding.
 However, the two got a divorce in 1969.

 Babitzin's career was cut short when he was killed in a car crash.
 An Alfa Romeo 1750 GTV owned by Babitzin and driven by his friend lost control on a slippery bridge surface near Äänekoski at a speed of around 160 km/h (100 mph; the road had no speed limit at the time of the accident), careered off the road and struck an embankment.
 None of the four people (Babitzin, his friend, his girlfriend and a young hitchhiker they had picked up) were wearing seat belts and the first three were ejected from the car when it crashed.
 All four were taken to the Jyväskylä hospital, where Babitzin died of his injuries, aged only 24.
 His friend and his girlfriend were also killed, and the hitchhiker was the only survivor.
-Before the accident, he had been a Eurovision Song Contest candidate with his song "Riviera".
+Before the accident, Babitzin had been a Eurovision Song Contest candidate with his song "Riviera".